Your web browser is outdated and may be insecure

 Industrial Injuries Disablement Benefit

-The DWP industrial injuries scheme provides no-fault, tax-free benefit for any employee who suffers a personal injury caused by an accident arising out of and in the course of work, or who contracts a prescribed industrial disease or prescribed injury while working.
+The DWP industrial injuries scheme provides no-fault, tax-free benefit for any employee who suffers a personal injury in an industrial accident, prescribed injury, or prescribed industrial disease whilst working, or on an approved employment training scheme/course.

 The benefit is not means tested, so it makes no difference whether you are working or off sick, or whether you have savings in the bank.
 Even if you have not paid National Insurance contributions, you can still claim this benefit.